jacksonkalmbach/drul/README.md

 # DRÜL
-A social platform to share and discover bars and restuarants
+A social platform to share and discover bars and restuarants.